-- iv) To authorise the write-off of bad debts up to an approved limit and to ensure that larger sums are referred to the Portfolio Holder (Finance and Resources) with his/her recommendation, or to Cabinet as appropriate. - v) To ensure that appropriate accounting adjustments are made following write off action for all debts - vi) Debts will be collected by the Corporate Director (Finance & Operations) unless specifically authorised otherwise by him/her.
-Assistant Directors/Group Managers will notify the Corporate Director (Finance & Operations) of all debts due promptly so that he/she can issue debtor accounts expeditiously.
-Such notification to the Corporate Director (Finance & Operations) will include all information required by him/her, and be in a form required by him/her to enforce collection effectively.
-This may include evidence to support enforcement during legal proceedings. - vii) To maintain and keep updated by submitting proposals to Cabinet, a policy for fees and charges, in consultation with relevant Corporate Directors. - viii) Reviewing the ordering, issuing and control of official receipting documentation. - ix) Regularly advising relevant managers of the status of debts outstanding. - x) Agreeing, determining and advising responsible officers of the minimum amount for which an invoice may be raised. - xi) Agreeing and determining the use and terms acceptable for credit and debit card receipting. - xii) Ensuring that appropriate accounting adjustments are made following write-off action. - xiii) Where money, money's worth or the security of financial documents may be at risk ensuring, where practical, that at least two employees are present when post is opened so that funds, or the financial document received is properly identified and recorded.
+- iv) To authorise the write-off of bad debts up to an approved limit and to ensure that larger sums are referred to the Portfolio Holder for Corporate Services with their recommendation, or to Cabinet as appropriate. - iv) To ensure that appropriate accounting adjustments are made following write off action for all debts - vi) Debts will be collected by the Chief Finance Officer unless specifically authorised otherwise by them.
+Assistant Directors/Heads of Service will notify the Chief Finance Officer of all debts due promptly so that they can issue debtor accounts expeditiously.
+Such notification to the Chief Finance Officer will include all information required by him/her, and be in a form required by him/her to enforce collection effectively.
+This may include evidence to support enforcement during legal proceedings. - vii) To maintain and keep updated by submitting proposals to Cabinet, a policy for fees and charges, in consultation with relevant Strategic Directors. - viii) Reviewing the ordering, issuing and control of official receipting documentation. - ix) Regularly advising relevant managers of the status of debts outstanding. - x) Agreeing, determining and advising responsible officers of the minimum amount for which an invoice may be raised. - xi) Agreeing and determining the use and terms acceptable for credit and debit card receipting. - xii) Ensuring that appropriate accounting adjustments are made following write-off action. - xiii) Where money, money's worth or the security of financial documents may be at risk ensuring, where practical, that at least two employees are present when post is opened so that funds, or the financial document received is properly identified and recorded.

 - 1.c.
-The responsibilities of Corporate Directors are: - i) To establish departmental charges for the supply of goods or services, including the appropriate charging of VAT, and to review them at least annually, in line with the corporate charging policies. - ii) To ensure that the advice of the Section 151 Officer (or an officer to whom responsibility has been delegated) is obtained in respect of prospective (or, where appropriate, existing) customers where significant contracts are being considered. - iii) To supply the Section 151 Officer with details relating to work done, goods supplied, services rendered or other amounts due in a timely manner, so that sums due to the Council are recorded correctly.
-This includes ensuring that there is sufficient evidence of a usable quality is taken and held for debt collection purposes such as proving invoices or initiating legal proceedings.
+The responsibilities of Strategic Directors are: - i) To establish departmental charges for the supply of goods or services, including the appropriate charging of VAT, and to review them at least annually, in line with the corporate charging policies. - ii) To ensure that the advice of the Section 151 Officer (or an officer to whom responsibility has been delegated) is obtained in respect of prospective (or, where appropriate, existing) customers where significant contracts are being considered.